magento/merchdocs/src/catalog/navigation-breadcrumb-trail.md

 ### Attribute-based breadcrumbs

 This type of breadcrumb displays the attributes selected on the category page.
-The main difference from the other types is that the attribute-based breadcrumbs represent the filters and options you have selected in the navigation layer for certain products (such as price, quality, and color).
+The main difference from the other types is that the attribute-based breadcrumbs represent the filters and options the customer has selected in the navigation layer for certain products (such as price, quality, and color).

 Example: `Home > Suits > All Suits > Refined by > Slim Fit`